reimagining-gfs/main-repo/README.md

 This project is a localized implementation of the Google File System (GFS) including functionalities such as read and write handling, replication, chunk handling, etc. and the salient addition of exactly-once record-append semantics.

-Please refer to our detailed technical document for analysis and design choices (**TODO**: Add link).
+Please refer to our detailed technical document for analysis and design choices [here](report.pdf).

 Code documentation is available in the `/docs` directory.